mahek-p41/cynergi/README.md

 #### Testing Source
 The source code described here will never be deployed to a customer or production system as it is meant to test code that will ultimately be deployed.
+The testing framework used by this project is called [Spock](http://spockframework.org).
+It is a Behavior Driven Testing tool that makes writing tests easier, especially when it comes to mocking out dependencies.

 There are going to be two types of tests described here.

+##### Unit Tests
 A simple unit test that the developer will use to individually test out small parts of the business logic under various scenarios.
 In a unit test much of the infrastructure is "mocked" out to better control the inputs and outputs to the business logic being testing.
 Typically these tests are going to be small and fast.

+##### Integration Tests
 A second type of test is a functional test that will involve spinning up the entire application pointed at a locally running instance of Postgres (and any other 3rd party dependencies), and make real HTTP calls through the HTTP endpoints defined by the `@Controller`'s to determine if the result is correct.
 These tests will have the most value when it comes to determining if a feature can be shipped as they will define the contract the API is providing, and checking that the API is actually fulfilling that contract.